hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

  This lesson requires a working spreadsheet program.
 If you don't have a spreadsheet program already, you can use LibreOffice.
 It's a free, open source spreadsheet program.
 ```

-6. To fix this you can FORCE the push upstream
+6. To fix differences in your upstream gh-pages branch you can FORCE (`-f`) the push upstream to that branch.

 ```
 $ git push -f upstream gh-pages